-That is, given the true SNMM blip function, the observable quantity $ H_{mk}(\gamma^*)$ behaves like the counterfactual quantity $Y_k(\bar{A} _{m-1},\underline{0})$ in that its conditional trend does not depend on $A_m$ .
-We can again exploit this property to identify and construct doubly robust estimating equations for $\gamma^*$. }
+That is, given the true blip function, the observable quantity $ H_{mk}(\gamma^*)$ behaves like the counterfactual quantity $Y_k(\bar{A} _{m-1},\underline{g}_m)$ in that its conditional trend does not depend on $A_m$ .
+We can exploit this property to establish identification and construct multiply robust estimating functions for $\gamma^*$.

-\begin{theorem} Under (\ref{consistency}), (\ref{positivity}), and (\ref {parallel_trends}), (i) $\mathbf{\gamma}^{*}$ is identified from the joint distribution of $O=(\bar{L} _{K},\overline{A}_{K})$ as the unique solution to
+\begin{theorem} Under (\ref{consistency}), (\ref{positivity}), and (\ref {parallel_trends}), (i) $\gamma^{*}$ is identified from the joint distribution of $(\bar{L} _{K-1},\bar{A}_{K-1},\bar{Y}_K)$ as the unique solution to